 Associate Head Coach

-Emanuel Martins is in his fifth season with the University of Oregon women’s soccer team.
+Emanuel Martins is in his seventh season with the University of Oregon women’s soccer team.
 He was promoted to associate head coach following the 2016 season.

 During the 2017 season, the Ducks' knocked off a pair of Big 12 schools - Oklahoma and Kansas State - as part of an 8-11 record overall.
 Forward Marissa Everett was named all-Pac-12 third team, while forward Kyra Fawcett was named Pac-12 player of the week after scoring game-winning goals against Oklahoma and Cal Poly.